mdn/content/files/en-us/webassembly/javascript_interface/validate_static/index.md

 - `compileOptions` {{optional_inline}}
   - : An object containing compilation options.
 This parameter is included on the `validate()` method so that it can be used to validate modules when the compilation options are present (for example, to implement feature detection).
 Properties can include:
     - `builtins` {{optional_inline}}
-      - : An array of strings that enables the usage of [WebAssembly JavaScript builtins](/en-US/docs/WebAssembly/JavaScript_builtins) in the compiled wasm module.
+      - : An array of strings that enables the usage of [WebAssembly JavaScript builtins](/en-US/docs/WebAssembly/JavaScript_builtins) in the compiled Wasm module.
 The strings define the builtins you want to enable.
 Currently the only available value is `"js-string"`, which enables JavaScript string builtins.
     - `importedStringConstants` {{optional_inline}}
       - : A string specifying a namespace for imported global string constants.
 This property needs to be specified if you wish to use imported global string constants in the wasm module.